Do you feel like the topic of D2C is popping up from every corner?

 Are you ready to discuss your D2C opportunity?

-MAREENA LÖFGRÉN, BRAND MANAGER, WOOLMAN OY
+WRITTEN BY MAREENA LÖFGRÉN, BRAND MANAGER, WOOLMAN OY